-Medical device Risk Management analysis
+Medical Device Risk Management Process

-Medical device Risk Management is the structured process of identifying, analysing, mitigating, eliminating and drawing conclusions from medical risks associated with use of a medical device.
+Risk Management is the structured process of identifying, analysing, mitigating, eliminating and drawing conclusions from medical risks associated with use of a medical device.

 All medical devices have inherent risks.
 It is a fact of healthcare that every patient interaction carries with it a risk of harm, and the use of medical devices is in no way an exception.

-Medical device Risk Management is not the process of eliminating every conceivable risk that could emanate from use of a device.
+Risk Management is not the process of eliminating every conceivable risk that could emanate from use of a device.
 Rather, it is the elimination of unacceptable risks, along with the mitigation of any risks that cannot reasonably be eliminated.

-Performed correctly, medical device Risk Management allows the formulation of a risk benefit assessment (expressed as “benefit-risk” in the text of the EU MDR) that will determine whether the potential benefits of using a device outweigh any residual risks.
+Performed correctly, Risk Management allows the formulation of a risk benefit assessment (expressed as “benefit-risk” in the text of the EU MDR) that will determine whether the potential benefits of using a device outweigh any residual risks.

-What is a medical device risk?
+What is a ‘medical device risk’?

 …the combination of the probability of occurrence of harm and the severity of that harm.